wp-plugins/marctv-last-commented-posts/readme.txt

 Tags: marctv, comments, recent comments, last commented post Requires at least: 3.0
 Tested up to: 4.0
-Stable tag: 1.3
+Stable tag: 1.4
 License: GPLv2

 == Description ==

-Displays the last commented posts as a unordered list.
+Provides a new function that returns an unordered list of the last commented articles and their comments.

 == Installation ==